20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Families, tourists, and anyone who loves holiday traditions.

-The Santa Claus Parade, a Toronto tradition since 1905, is one of the city’s most popular Christmas events.
-The parade marks the unofficial launch of Christmas in Toronto.
-Every November, festive floats, marching bands, and Santa himself make their way through downtown Toronto.
+The Santa Claus Parade has been a beloved Toronto tradition since 1905 – and it’s still one of the city’s most magical Christmas events.
+Every November, colourful floats, marching bands, costumed characters, and of course, Santa himself make their way through downtown, officially kicking off the holiday season.

 8. Shopping at the CF Toronto Eaton Centre Mall